shub1504/Networking-Keywords/README.md

       ip link set macvlan1 netns net1
       ip link set macvlan2 netns net2

-**5. IPUVLAN**  IPVLAN is similar to MACVLAN with the difference being that the endpoints have the same MAC address.
+**5. IPVLAN**  IPVLAN is similar to MACVLAN with the difference being that the endpoints have the same MAC address.
 * IPVLAN supports L2 and L3 mode.
 * IPVLAN L2 mode acts like a MACVLAN in bridge mode.
 The parent interface looks like a bridge or switch.
 * In IPVLAN L3 mode, the parent interface acts like a router and packets are routed between endpoints, which gives better scalability.